shunji-umetani/gap-solver/README.md

 ## Feature
 - Simple implementation of metaheuristics in Python.
-- Local search with shift and swap neighborhood.
+- Local search with shift and swap neighborhood search.
 - Adaptive control of penalty weights.

 ## Usage